arulhasbi/expense-tracker/README.md

 I passed `state` and `dispatch` references through props `<App state={store.getState()} dispatch={store.dispatch} />` which adds unneeded complexity and might be difficult to keep track of errors as the number of components increases.

-**Therefore**, in this expenses-tracker project, I learned two useful Redux libraries which are react-redux and redux-toolkit.
+Therefore, in this expenses-tracker project, I learned two useful Redux libraries which are react-redux and redux-toolkit.
 With these tools, I had better:

 **Accessibility**: The `store` is more accessible by all of the components whithin the application.
 Then, avoid props-drilling.

 **Rendering**: Subscribing inidivdual components to the specific pieces of the application for optimized-rendering.
 So, no need re-render the whole thing.

 I know all of these are still at the surface but I hope that I have a better understanding now about react state-management and see you guys in the next react project.
 Peace!.